HRTCloudDemo/HRTCloudDemo.github.io/_labs/003-collaborate.markdown

 1. Add all files to the repo and push it
 1. Add your team mate as a collaborator

+# Invite you parter into your IBM Cloud organisation

+To enable your partner to work in your organization you should invite him into it.
+This process is described [here](https://console.bluemix.net/docs/iam/iamuserinv.html#iamuserinv).
+Please perform the steps described in the `Inviting users` and the steps under `Cloud Foundry access` in the `Assigning user access` section.
+You should give your Partner `Developer` rights in the `dev` space in the Germany (Frankfurt) region.

 # Create a CI/CD pipeline

 1. Create a `manifest.yml` with the following content: